ucg-uv/CropModels-Egypt-EOAfrica/README.md

 ## Usage

 The process is divided into multiple steps, each performed by a separate script.
 Follow these steps in order to classify crops and retrieve yield information:
+All the yield retrieval using optic and fusion (+SAR) data can be summarized in the code `main.py`.
+Also, every step from `main.py` can be executed by step.
+The steps are the following:

 1. **Download ERA5 Climate Data**
 ```